 Dave Byer is a classically trained artist with a keen aesthetic.
-Working with rusty "found objects" the results are both raw and refined.
-One of his favorite materials is railroad spikes...railroad spikes that he twist and turns transforming them in to graceful dancers, thinkers and lovers walking hand in hand.
+Working with rusty "found objects," the results are both raw and refined.
+One of his favorite materials is railroad spikes... railroad spikes that he twists and turns, transforming them into graceful dancers, thinkers, and lovers walking hand in hand.

 Dave lives in Potter Valley, California with his wife and 4 beautiful young children.